Jwychor/WineFate_Website/README.md

 ## Usage

 In production, this website is built to receive information from a database to provide a survey for users.
 When the user submits their survey response, their email and results will be stored in the database and their results will be displayed.
 This includes a description and picture of a particular wine grape that corresponds with their personality.
-This project is a demo of a website-design being developed with the owner of © Winefate.
+This project is a demo of a website-design being developed with the owner of © Wine Fate.